lanhoang82/Data-Portfolio/README.md

 # Welcome to Lan Hoang's data portfolio (almost)!

-My portfolio recently went through a major site upgrade for greater ease of navigation and information presentation.
+My portfolio went through a major site upgrade on 28 April 2023, for greater ease of navigation and information presentation.

 Everything can now be found at: **https://lanhoang82.github.io/LanHoang.github.io/**